Performance summary 2020/2021

 We have seen a reduction in the amount of waste sent to landfill, and we have achieved our target for the whole of RIIO-ED1.29Reduce our carbon footprint by 5%.(See note 1 below)

 Our business carbon footprint has reduced by 34% compared with 2012/13.
 We have beaten our in-year target.

 Overview of outputs30Reduce by 75% the amount of oil lost through leaks from oil-filled cables.(See note 1 below)

-We have seen increases in the amount of oil lost from oil-filled cables.
-We missed our in-year targets.31Reduce by 17% the amount of SF6 gas that is lost from switchgear.(See note 1 below)
+The leak volume from oil-filled cables has continued to decrease.
+We have beaten our in-year target.31Reduce by 17% the amount of SF6 gas that is lost from switchgear.(See note 1 below)

 Note 1: This target is for the full eight-year RIIO-ED1 period, not for each separate year.